athomasoriginal/com.betweentwoparens/src/pages/blog-posts/003-testing-clojurescript.md

 <aside class="blog-content__note">Yes, you can test some code that's agnostic of the environment, but in general, test your code where you expect it to run</aside>

-The second point is test performance, as it turns out, it's not always desirable or possible to test your browser code directly in the browser.
+The second point is test performance.
+As it turns out, it's not always desirable or possible to test your browser code directly in the browser.
 For example, you may run into a scenario where you want to run your code in your CI/CD process.
 How does this work?
 When this is the case, you will want to setup a `Headless Browser Runtime Environment`.
 The following section will show you how to do this.

 ### Headless Browser Runtime Environment